-- HELEN: What is a sustainable and just energy transition like?
+HELEN: Perspectives into sustainable and just energy transition

-- University of Helsinki: The higher education sector as part of the sustainability transformation- how can higher education organizations anticipate and respond to the interconnectedness and complexity of sustainability issues?
+UH: The higher education sector as part of sustainability transformation- how can higher education organizations anticipate and respond to the interconnectedness and complexity of sustainability issues?

-- HSY: Nitrogen cycling in sustainable cities – challenges and opportunities for social behaviour, waste water treatment and biowaste nutrient recycling.
+HSY: Challenge: Nitrogen cycling in sustainable cities – challenges and opportunities for social behaviour, waste water treatment and biowaste nutrient recycling.

 In the HELSUS Co-Creation Lab, master’s level students tackle sustainability challenges presented by partners and produce their master’s thesis during the process.
 The lab is based on a cooperative, scheduled and facilitated process.
 During the first four lab meetings, the research topic, research questions, and the methodology and methods are developed.
 This is followed by a research period, during which the master’s students conduct individual research work.
 The last two lab meetings focus on interpretation of the data and presenting the research results.

 The HELSUS Co-creation Lab does not replace traditional thesis seminars but adds to them by introducing a co-creative approach to the research process.

 Who can apply to join the HELSUS Co-Creation Lab?

 You can apply if you

 The students are chosen to participate in the HELSUS Co-Creation Lab based on the following criteria:

 1. Relevant field of studies and methodological competence